Top Audio Recording Programs That Don’t Suck!

 You might want to have someone who’s recording onto protools. (sic)

-Now, I know that not all musicians are engineers so I should really let that slide.
-And this person is actually a really great musician, but he’s a little off in what makes up a great studio.
+Now, I know that not all musicians are engineers so I should let that slide.
+And this person is a great musician, but he’s a little off in what makes up a great studio.

 The thing that bothers me is that software companies are so good at brainwashing the public into believing that their software is crucial to the makings of a good record.